Break in the Weather

 "Break in the Weather" is a song by New Zealand musician Jenny Morris.
 It was released in September 1991 the lead single from her third studio album, Honeychild (1991).
-The song became Morris's highest-peaking single in Australia, reaching number two for a week, behind "Rush" by Big Audio Dynamite II.
-In her native New Zealand, the song made it to number five, making it her second-most-successful single, after 1989's "She Has to Be Loved".
+The song became Morris's highest-peaking single in Australia, reaching number two for a week.
+In her native New Zealand, the song reached number five, making it her second-most-successful single, after 1989's "She Has to Be Loved".